C-H-001/DeepMania/README.md

 </div>

 ---
-# DeepMania: Diffusion-Based Osu!Mania 4K Generator (v1.0)
+# DeepMania: Diffusion-Based Osu!Mania 4K Generator (v1.0)（Only Rice）

 DeepMania is an automatic Osu!Mania 4K beatmap generator based on a **Conditional Diffusion Model**.